exoctl/exoctl/README.md

 ## Description

-A reverse engineering and malware analysis engine with support for plugins in Lua.
+A malware analysis engine with support for plugins in Lua.
 Designed to automate analysis workflows, handle repetitive tasks, and provide flexible inspection of file formats.

 ## Plugin Examples